 Boswell & Book Festival - in major BBC TWO Series

-Who saw Andrew Marr's programme this week?
-In the first of his series 'Great Scots' he profiled the life and work of James Boswell one of three Scottish writers who have reflected, defined and challenged Scottish national identity over the last 300 years.
+Who saw Andrew Marr's programme on BBC 2 on 16 August?
+He featured the life and work of James Boswell, ninth Laird of Auchinleck, as one of the great Scottish writers who have reflected, defined and explored Scottish national identity over the last 300 years.
+It had an exciting packed-house pre-screening at the Edinburgh Festival.
+Here it is on YouTube: https://www.youtube.com/watch?v=nlJy2Hq5Fz4.

 Want to know more?

-We invite you visit our sister website - www.boswelltrust.com where you can find out much more about James Boswell, his writing, his legacy and about the ongoing work of The Trust to ensure Boswell's place in history.
+We invite you visit our sister website — www.boswelltrust.com — where you can find out much more about James Boswell, his writing, and his legacy and about the ongoing work of The Boswell Trust to ensure Boswell's place in history.